Kimberly-Rodriguez/Team-Profile-Generator/README.md

 ## Description

-To generate a webpage that displays a manager's team basic information, this way she/he has easy access to their emails and GitHub profiles.
+To generate a webpage that displays a team's basic information.
+This webpage is created by the manager so she/he has easy access to their team's emails and GitHub profiles.

 ## Instalation

+For installation and deployment, please click [here](https://kimberly-rodriguez.github.io/Team-Profile-Generator/).
+The GitHub link is [here](https://github.com/Kimberly-Rodriguez/Team-Profile-Generator).

 * Clone the repo (please reference the links below).
 ```md
 git@github.com:Kimberly-Rodriguez/README-Generator.git